Budva Riviera

 The citadel was once called the Castle of St. Maria.
 Formerly, there was a small church dedicated to St. Maria.
 Currently, only ruins remain of the church.
 The most outstanding structure of the castle is the Austrian stone barracks, separating the citadel from the walled city.

 This path is a dead end.
 At the end of the route, you have to turn around and leave at the same place where you started your walk.
 However, it is worth visiting the city walls year-round.
 Even in the high season, this place is not so crowded.
-You may like a very nice view of the city, beach, port and bay – including Dukley Marina.
+You may like a nice view of the city, beach, port and bay – including Dukley Marina.

 Sveti Stefan Island